FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/dimensions/resourcetype.md

 ## Example usage scenarios

-The following is a list of potential Resource Type values that AWS, Azure, and GCP may provide.
+The following is a list of potential Resource Type values that AWS, Azure, and GCP may choose to provide.

 | Resource Type             | AWS                       | Azure                                 | GCP                               |
 |:------------------------- |:------------------------- |:------------------------------------- |:--------------------------------- |